lowRISC/opentitan/hw/ip/aes/doc/index.md

 The benefits of this design compared to passing all round keys via register interface include:

 - Reduced storage requirements and smaller circuit area: Instead of storing 15 128-bit round keys, only 3 256-bit key registers are required for AES-256:
-  - one register to which the processor writes the initial key, i.e., the start key for encryption,
+  - one set of registers to which the processor writes the initial key, i.e., the start key for encryption,
-  - one register to hold the current full key, and
+  - one set of registers to hold the current full key, and
-  - one register to hold the full key of the last encryption round, i.e., the start key for decryption.
+  - one set of registers to hold the full key of the last encryption round, i.e., the start key for decryption.
 - Faster re-configuration and key switching: The core just needs to perform 8 write operations instead of 60 write operations for AES-256.

 On-the-fly round-key generation comes however at the price of an initial delay whenever the key is changed by the processor before the AES unit can perform decryption using this new key.